chernandezba/zesarux/README.md

 * Kempston mouse emulation

-* Supports Network gaming using its own protocol (ZEsarUX Network Gaming protocol - ZENG), which allows you to play to any emulated game, using two or more (up to 16) ZEsarUX instances, located each one on any part of the world or in a local network.
+* Supports Network gaming using its own protocol (ZEsarUX Network Gaming protocol - ZENG), which allows you to play in two different ways: using two or more (up to 16) ZEsarUX instances, located each one on any part of the world or in a local network, or with a central server (ZENG Online).
 Games doesn't have to be modified, you can use any existing game

 * Uart bridge emulation: allows you to use a real uart-wifi device connected to your computer, on GNU/Linux only (Windows, Mac can simulate it)